 VERDICT; SiteGround has one of the best security infrastructures that we’ve seen on any web host.
 On the other hand, we are not certain that DreamHost would make it into the top ten of the most secure Web hosts we’ve reviewed.
 Certainly, SiteGround has a better security infrastructure.

-It is important to know how much value is offered by Web hosts and how much they charge for it.
+It is important to know how much value is offered by each hosting service and how much they charge for it.
 There is often the misconception that cheaper is always better, but that is quite far from the truth.
 The truth is that, rather than price, value is the most important factor in determining the better deal.
-We have no doubt that a Web host that offers more value per dollar is the better Web host.
+We have no doubt that a Web host that offers more value per dollar is the better one.

 SiteGround has three tiers of shared hosting plans.
 They are the StartUp, GrowBig, and GoGeek plans.
 Like many web hosts, SiteGround runs a lower initial pricing scheme.
 The StartUp plan, for example, goes for a special price of $3.95 per month but renews at $11.95 per month.
 The plan hosts one website, comes with 10GB of space, unlimited bandwidth, free Cloudflare CDN, free SSL certificate, free daily backups, and unlimited emails.